LukasMurdock/degreelessmarketing/contact.md

 ## Your turn
 I love getting to know people around the world.

-If you have a resource to add or a comment, please don’t hold back.
+If you have a resource, suggestion, or a comment, please don’t hold back.

 Life is short, hit send.